martinmoec/Fable.ReactNative.FontAwesome/README.md

 - [iOS](https://medium.com/react-native-training/adding-custom-fonts-to-react-native-b266b41bff7f)
 - [Android](https://medium.com/@gattermeier/custom-fonts-in-react-native-for-android-b8a331a7d2a7)

-For further info see the [react-native-fontawesome](https://github.com/entria/react-native-fontawesome) project.
+For further info on the npm module see the [react-native-fontawesome](https://github.com/entria/react-native-fontawesome) project.

 ## Samples
 The `fa` function takes a Font Awesome class string and a list of Fable.ReactNative style properties.
 See [FontAwesome](https://fontawesome.com/) for class names.